micmejia/bible-dump/NKJV/Numbers/Num 22.md

 And the princes of Moab rose and went to Balak, and said, "Balaam refuses to come with us."

 ###### 15
-Then Balak again sent princes, more numerous and more [^d]honorable than they.
+Then Balak again sent princes, more numerous and more honorable than they.

 ###### 16
 And they came to Balaam and said to him, "Thus says Balak the son of Zippor: 'Please let nothing hinder you from coming to me;